“I don’t have dementia There isn’t anything wrong with me!”

 Anosognosia, and other elements of Alzheimer’s disease, like sundowning, challenging behaviors, wandering, and aggression, can be quite difficult, both for the individual struggling with these problems and his or her loved ones.
 It is important for family to search out a strong network of support and to educate themselves as much as possible in regards to the disease and tips for managing it.
 It is also important for family caregivers to allow sufficient time for self-care.

-Contact JFS Care for more useful information on effectively managing the effects of Alzheimer’s disease, such as anosognosia, to allow your senior loved one to experience the highest possible quality of life at all times.
+Contact JFS Care, a leading home care agency in Encino and surrounding areas, for more useful information on effectively managing the effects of Alzheimer’s disease, such as anosognosia, to allow your senior loved one to experience the highest possible quality of life at all times.
 We partner with family members to offer safe, knowledgeable home care assistance, allowing family care providers the opportunity to step away for a length of time to rest and revitalize.
 Whether the need is for a few hours each week or full-time, around-the-clock care, we’re available to help.
-Call us at (213) 383-2273 to learn more about dementia care in Los Angeles and the surrounding areas, or to arrange for a free in-home consultation.
+Call us at (213) 383-2273 to learn why we are the top home care agency in Encino and the surrounding areas, or to arrange for a free in-home consultation.
 Click here to see our full service area.